Spades Rules

 - Making your bid: 10 points per trick bid

-- Extra tricks (bags): 1 point each
+- Extra tricks, also called bags: 1 point each

 Bags and penalties